1 – Scope

 Deviations from the provisions of Act no. 36/1994, in the Tenancy Agreement, are based on Article 2, paragraph 3 and Article 3a of that Act.

-This Rental Agreement is for a limited period.
-The lease term begins on xxx and ends on xxx
+This Tenancy Agreement is for a limited period: the tenancy period begins on xx.xx.xxxx and ends on xx.xx.xxxx.

-In addition to the charges for rent and the house fund, the Tenant shall pay the Landlord a special administration fee for allocating the accommodation; this fee shall conform to the Landlord’s list of fees and is currently ISK 4,000.
-The administration fee shall be paid both upon the original allocation of the apartment and upon each extension of this Rental Agreement, and be collected together with the first rent payment in each agreement period.
+In addition to rent and a fee to the housing fund, the Tenant shall pay a special administrative fee, according to the Landlord’s tariff and currently ISK 4,000, for allocation of the housing.
+The administration fee is paid for both the first allocation and any subsequent extension of the Tenancy Agreement, and is collected with the first rental payment of each tenancy period.

-The Landlord is permitted to require the Tenant to make a security deposit deemed valid and adequate by the Landlord for the Tenant's proper fulfillment of the Rental Agreement, including rent payments and compensation for damage to the rented premises which the Tenant would be responsible for according to general rules and applicable legal provisions.
+The Landlord may require the Tenant to provide a security deposit, deemed valid and satisfactory by the Landlord, as insurance for the Tenancy Agreement, including for rent payments and compensation for damage for which the Tenant is responsible, in accordance with the general rules and relevant legal provisions.

 Security deposit required ( ) Security deposit not required ( )

 Type of security deposit: ________________________

 Amount of security deposit: ISK ____________________